FOSS: A Self-Learned Doctor for Query Optimizer: Experiments

-We deploy FOSS without the validation of estimated optimal plans.
+During planner training, FOSS collects the promising plans based on the feedback from the AAM and execute these plans when compute resources are idle.
+Then FOSS pushes their execution results into the execution buffer for updating the AAM.
+In this experiment, we remove this operation, meaning FOSS can only obtain training data by randomly sampling queries and collecting candidate plans.
 As described in Table \ref{tab:maxtable}, it reduces training time but diminishes the performance.
-As shown in Fig. \ref{fig:maxsteprun}, its GMRL decreases slowly with training progress, even performing worse than the expert optimizer in the early stages of training.
-The absence of the validation phase reduces diversity in $\theta_{adv}$ training data and prevents timely error alleviation, resulting in the accumulation of errors during DRL training.
+As shown in Fig. \ref{fig:maxsteprun}, its GMRL decreases slowly with training progress.
+The absence of validation for promising plans not only reduces diversity in the AAM training data, but also leads to the accumulation of estimation errors during planner training, as errors in the AAM are not corrected in a timely manner.